DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

 This module leverages a denoising diffusion probabilistic model (DDPM) \cite{ho2020denoising} to progressively guide noisy samples toward realistic dance motions, conditioned on the multi-modal embedding $E_F$ from the previous Multi-modal Fusion stage.

-We model dance generation as a Markovian diffusion process, in which a sequence of noisy latent representations is gradually denoised to reveal the desired motion.
-The forward diffusion process begins with a clean motion sequence $\mathcal{X}$ and iteratively adds Gaussian noise over $T$ timesteps, eventually transforming it into a nearly random noise sample $z_T$.
+We model dance generation as a Markovian diffusion process.
+The forward diffusion process begins with a clean motion sequence $\mathbf{x}_0$ and iteratively adds Gaussian noise over $T$ timesteps, eventually transforming it into a nearly random noise sample $\mathbf{z}_T$.
 Formally, at each timestep $t$, the forward process is defined as:

 where $\beta_t\in(0,1)$ is a variance schedule parameter that controls the amount of noise added at each step.
-By the final timestep $T$, the noisy sequence $z_T$ closely approximates a standard Gaussian distribution $\mathcal{N}(0, \mathit{I})$.
+By the final timestep $T$, the noisy sequence $\mathbf{z}_T$ closely approximates a standard Gaussian distribution $\mathcal{N}(0, \mathit{I})$.

 To recover the original motion from this noisy representation, we employ a reverse diffusion process.
-This reverse process begins with the noisy sample $z_T$ and iteratively denoises it, guided by the conditional embedding $E_F$, to approximate the original sequence $\mathcal{X}$.
-At each step $t$, we predict the previous timestep $z_{t-1}$ from $z_t$ using:
+This reverse process begins with the noisy sample $\mathbf{z}_T$ and iteratively denoises it, guided by the conditional embedding $E_F$, to approximate the original sequence $\mathbf{x}_0$.

-where $\mu_\theta(z_t,t,E_F)$ represents the predicted mean for $z_{t-1}$ based on the model parameters $\theta$, and $\sigma_t$ is a learned variance that adjusts the noise schedule during the denoising process.

 We adopt the simplified training objective from DDPM \cite{ho2020denoising}, minimizing the mean squared error (MSE) between the model's predictions and the true motion data across all timesteps.
-This objective encourages the model to reconstruct realistic dance sequences from noisy inputs while aligning with the semantic and rhythmic cues encoded in $E_F$.
 Formally, the training objective is defined as: